jishnub/MultiplesOfPi.jl/README.md

 The number `π` is represented as an `Irrational` type in julia, and may be computed to an arbitrary degree of precision.
 In normal course of events it is converted to a float when it encounters another number, for example `2π` is computed by converting both `2` and `π` to floats and subsequently carrying out a floating-point multiplication.
 This is lossy, as both `2` and `π` may be represented with arbitrary precision.
 This package delays the conversion of the `π` to a float, treating it as a common factor in algebraic simplifications.
 This limits floating-point inaccuracies, especially if the terms multiplying `π` are exactly representable in binary.
 As an added advantage, it uses `sinpi` and `cospi` wherever possible to avoid having to convert `π` to a float altogether.

+The concept isn't unknown to julia as such, having been [discussed in 2013](https://github.com/JuliaLang/julia/pull/4112#issuecomment-22961778), but I don't know of an implementation.

 # Examples

 ## Arithmetic